TheCSharpAcademy/CodeReviews.Console.Flashcards/Console.Flashcards.ananttuli/README.md

 ## Summary

-Flashcards App helps users learn effectively by allowing them to undertake study sessions where they can practice with flash cards and track their scores.
+Flashcards App helps users learn effectively by allowing them to undertake study sessions where they can practice with flash cards and track their study session scores.
+A flashcard is a learning tool where information is presented as a question or term on one side, with its corresponding answer on the reverse side, used for quick study and recall.

+## Feature overview

+- Conduct study sessions
+- View past study sessions
+- Manage stacks and flashcards
+- Create new stacks
+- View average score report per month per stack

 ## Run application locally